Dear T.S.P. Reader,

 I would love to see a movie about Elijah J. McCoy, one of the greatest inventors of all time and definitely the greatest inventor in America history.
 How about a movie showcasing black people as creators and innovators for a change, like how white people get portrayed?

-When it is asked why the are very few black people participating in NASCAR, you typically hear “Well black people just aren’t that interested in race cars.”
+When it is asked why there are very few black people participating in NASCAR, you typically hear “Well black people just aren’t that interested in race cars.”
 Well, I wish there were a movie about how black people had their own racing circuit, the Black American Racers Association, which shows that notion is complete bull crap.

 It would be awesome if someone made a movie about Madam C. J. Walker, the first self-made, black woman millionaire in America, and her rise to financial power.